Vainateya/FedFlood/README.md

 ## Key Contributions:

 1. Novel appraoch to balancing the issues of data heterogeneity and sensor dependency for urban flood prediction
-2. FedFlood, A more effective, novel early warning system (EWS) for urban flood prediction, featuring the following:
+2. FedFlood, A novel EWS for urban flood prediction, featuring the following:

    a) Demonstrated real-time predictive capacity validated by real-time data